The origin of the difference between space and time: Introduction

-In Section 2 I present the main physical and mathematical ideas which led me to find the principles which can describe the nature of space and time and explain the differences between them.
-In Section 3 I give a precise formulation of these principles, as a set of axioms which classical physics should obey.
-The purpose of Section 4 is to discuss in more detail the origin of various differences between the role of space and time in classical physics, emphasizing that they all emerge from the axioms of Section 3.
-In Section 5 I discuss the origin of the difference between the role of space and time in quantum physics.
+In Sec.~\ref{SEC2} I present the main physical and mathematical ideas which led me to find the principles which can describe the nature of space and time and explain the differences between them.
+In Sec.~\ref{SEC3} I give a precise formulation of these principles, as a set of axioms which classical physics should obey.
+The purpose of Sec.~\ref{SEC4} is to discuss in more detail the origin of various differences between the role of space and time in classical physics, emphasizing that they all emerge from the axioms of Sec.~\ref{SEC3}.
+In Sec.~\ref{SEC5} I discuss the origin of the difference between the role of space and time in quantum physics.
 The connection with classical physics is the most manifest in the Heisenberg picture, which I use to formulate the quantization as a boundary condition for field operators.
-In Section 6 I discuss whether the second principle that I propose is satisfied for our theories and what new consequences can emerge from this principle.
-In Section 7 I discuss whether some of my axioms can be rejected or weakened.
+In Sec.~\ref{SEC6} I discuss whether the second principle that I propose is satisfied for the known physical theories and what new consequences can emerge from this principle.
+In Sec.~\ref{SEC7} I discuss whether some of my axioms can be rejected or weakened.
 In addition, I make some remarks on the question of dimensionality of space.
-Section 8 is devoted to concluding remarks.
+Sec.~\ref{SEC8} is devoted to concluding remarks.